|Core:||DS Select Core|

 - CFS Carbon Fiber Reinforcements

 - 360 Degree Steel Edges

 Customer Reviews | Add Your Review!

-Been using this board a bit this last month as a powder board, funnily enough.
+Been using this board a bit this last month as a powder board funnily enough.
 It is apparently a freestyle and trick oriented stick but really I can't see how.
 I'm on a length a few centimetres longer than ideal but that shouldn't make too much of a difference.
 Really noticed the difference (less of) in pop and flex between this and my other board, which is also a freestyle board.
-Worked a treat in powder though, stiff enough to cut through shin deep.
+Worked a treat in powder though, because it was stiff enough to cut through shin deep.